 The cross body hammer curl is an isolation exercise used to train the muscles in your upper arms and forearms.

-Compared to regular dumbbell curls, which are done with the palms facing forwards, the cross body curl shifts the emphasis to a different part of the arm.
+Compared to regular dumbbell curls, which are done with the palms facing forwards, the hammer curl is done with the palms facing your body.
+The thumb is on top, a bit like a carpenter holding a hammer.

 Cross Body Hammer Curl: Muscles Worked